linux-colonel/eggtimer-linux-updater/README.md

 1. Short the PGM pads / jumper.
 If the device is a Quasar, remove the jumper from the RUN pins and place it on the PGM pins.
 2. In your terminal, stage the update script (do not press ENTER yet), replacing the parameters in `<brackets>`: `./eggtimer-update-esp.sh /dev/ttyUSB<0> <eggtimer-firmware>.bin`
 3. Power on your device and press ENTER.
 4. You should see text and a bunch of dots (.........) outputted.
-Afterwards, the device will reboot and make its normal startup beeps.
 It will say *Update successful!* if it succeeds.